ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 ## Data Classes
 Kotlin provides the
-[data class](https://kotlinlang.org/docs/data-classes.html) syntax to make declaring POJOs (Plain Old Java Objects) a one line affair.
+[data class](https://kotlinlang.org/docs/data-classes.html) syntax to make declaring POJOs (Plain Old Java Objects) a one-line affair.
 ```
 data class Person(var firstName: String, var lastName: String, var age: Int)
 ```
 The data class syntax creates a new class with a default constructor, getters and setters, and commonly used methods such as equals(), toString(), hashCode(), and copy().
-All of these defaults can be overridden if neccessary, but are completely fine for most use cases.
+All of these defaults can be overridden if necessary, but are completely fine for most use cases.

 ## Class Extensions